JarvusInnovations/sencha-hotfixes/README.md

 # sencha-hotfixes

-Packages for each ExtJS / Sencha Touch version containing all hotfixes managed by Jarvus Innovations
+Provides a jarvus-hotfixes package for each ExtJS / Sencha Touch version containing all hotfixes managed by Jarvus Innovations

 ## Supported frameworks
 Hotfix packages are currently being maintained for: